qvantel/orcd-frontend/README.md

 ## Plugin installation
 To install a plugin you'll need to download the folder for the wanted plugin found in this repository.
 If you want to install the GeoMap panel plugin, you need to download the **geomap_panel** folder, if you want to install the Heatmap plugin, you need to download the **heatmap_panel** folder and if you want to install the Cassandra Health Metrics dashboard you need to download the **cassandra_health_panel** folder.

-The script **containers.sh** in our [main repository](https://github.com/flygare/Qvantel) will start all backend containers and Grafana container where both of the panels are installed.
+The script **containers.sh** in the [main repository](https://github.com/flygare/Qvantel) will start all backend containers and Grafana container where both of the panels are installed.

 ### Manual setup
-When you have downloaded the folder you want, move the folder into the **plugins** folder found inside the Grafana directory.
+When you have downloaded the folder you want, move the folder into the **plugins** folder found inside your Grafana plugin directory.
 Just move the folder manually or execute a command line to do it for you:
 ```
 cp -fr CURRENT_PLUGIN_FOLDER_LOCATION YOUR_GRAFANA_PLUGIN_FOLDER_LOCATION
 ```
-When the folder is in the correct place, you'll need to open up the terminal and navigate the downloaded plugin folder.
+When the folder is in the correct place, you'll need to open up the terminal and navigate to the downloaded plugin folder.
 You will now need to install all the dependencies for the plugin, for this we're using **npm**.
 ```
 npm install
 ```